cablespaghetti/cablespaghetti.github.io/_posts/2015-03-08-getting-forticlient-ssl-vpn-on-linux-to-trust-a-certificate.markdown

 ---
 layout: post
 title:  "Getting FortiClient SSL VPN on Linux to trust a certificate"
+description: "I'm a Linux guy; I find it to be the most intuitive operating system for most tasks, even on a Laptop.
+At home I use Arch Linux and at work I've recently moved from the Windows 7 workstation I've been using for the last 10 months to Ubuntu GNOME on an old laptop that was feeling unwanted."
 date:   2015-03-08 16:34
 tags: linux networking
 ---